usnistgov/O-RAN-Testbed-Automation/Tutorials/README.md

 cd O-RAN-Testbed-Automation
 ```

-Alternatively, the repository may be cloned over SSH: `git@gitlab.nist.gov:wnd-oran/o-ran-testbed-init.git`.
-To use SSH instead of HTTPS for all subsequent `git clone` operations during the installation, set `export USE_GIT_SSH=true` in your terminal before proceeding.

 ---

 > [!IMPORTANT]

 > The deployment scenario based on Open 5GS Cpre, srsRAN and O-RAN SC's Near-RT RIC can be installed from the base directory.
-> The deployment scenario based on Duranta with FlexRIC can be installed from the `OpenAirInterface_Testbed` directory, while the deployment scenario based on srsRAN and O-RAN SC's Near-RT RIC can be installed from the base directory.

 Begin the installation process, recommended to be run as the current user rather than as root: